Friday, June 28, 2024

 From Anxiety, for she lurks,

-And from Pride, who thinks that He
+And from Pride, who thinks that he

 Does the job better than You.